-Code Ordinance 02-341 is a fixed rate alternative to the variable gas rate code ordinance 02-340.
-BPU is asked to only advance one of these Code Ordinance.
-If either ordinance is not approved, the utility will not be able to adequately collect funds for the cost of gas, and the fund will potentially have a negative cash balance for the foreseeable future which will likely compound with further market fluctuations.
-The current \$0.99 cap is not sufficient to allow the fund to recover.
+Without this ordinance, the utility will not be able to adequately collect funds for the cost of gas, and the fund will potentially have a negative cash balance for the foreseeable future which will likely compound with further market fluctuations.
+It is likely that the current \$0.99 cap will stay enacted until the fund has recovered.